Ruins of Adventure

 If a character has complete bed rest (doing nothing for an entire day), he can regain 3 hit points for the day.
-For each complete week of bed rest, the character can add any Constitution hit point bonus he might have to the base of 21 points (3 points per day) he regained during that week.
+For each complete week of bed rest, the character can add any Fitness hit point bonus he might have to the base of 21 points (3 points per day) he regained during that week.

 In both cases above, the character is assumed to be getting adequate food, water, and sleep.
 If these are lacking, the character does not regain any hit points that day.